zubairabid/JetpackOpenGL/README.md

-# Graphics Assignment 1
 A jetpack joyride inspired game using OpenGL 3

 ## Running
 This comes with a preinstalled binary.
-Navigate to `./build` and run `./graphics_asgn1`
+Navigate to `./output` and run `./graphics_asgn1`

 ## Playing
 Right and Left arrows to move right/left across the screen